drearondov/airborne-cli/README.md

 ## Credits

+* This project is an extension of the wonderful work done by the [airborne.cam](https://airborne.cam) team.
-This project was generated from [@cjolowicz]'s [Hypermodern Python Cookiecutter] template.
+* This project was generated from [@cjolowicz]'s [Hypermodern Python Cookiecutter] template.

 [@cjolowicz]: https://github.com/cjolowicz
 [hypermodern python cookiecutter]: https://github.com/cjolowicz/cookiecutter-hypermodern-python